 If you didn’t produce lift, or actually created a worse variation, don’t stress.
 You didn’t fail.
 You just discovered something that doesn’t impact conversions on your page.
 Move on and keep testing.

 So what are you waiting for?
-Start split-testing to boost conversions today.
+Sign up for an Instapage Enterprise demo today.